clulab/fatdynet/README.md

 ## Cloning This Project

-A clone of this project should work with `sbt` with no extra configuration needed.
+A clone of this project should work out of the box with `sbt`.
 You can perform a quick check with `sbt test` which should pass or `sbt run` which should produce output similar to the lines quoted below.

 ```
 > git clone https://github.com/clulab/fatdynet